OpenStickCommunity/Hardware/Boards/GP2040-CE Official Boards/RP2040 Basic Breakout Board/RP2040 Basic Breakout Board - Passthrough/Vendor resources/README.md

 - This has been formatted so that it will print on normal 4x6 thermal stickers (which I presume most vendors will have).

-There is also an included `GP2040-CE - Quick Refernce Card` which includes the default GP2040-CE shortcuts, LED hotkeys and a table of the button mappings.
+There is also an included `GP2040-CE - Quick Reference Card` which includes the default GP2040-CE shortcuts, LED hotkeys and a table of the button mappings.

 - This has been sized at 80mm x 51mm to fit within the safe area of most business card printing providers, and a batch from Moo UK has been tested successfully.
 It can also be scaled up as needed due to the high resolution of the PDF.